 2018 Green Week Exhibit — Call for Proposals

 Proposals are currently being accepted for the 2018 Green Week Exhibit.
-Each spring semester, as a part of our Greek Week of events, the Office of Sustainability creates an educational exhibit that is displayed on campus to encourage dialogue and promote Green Week programming.
+Each spring semester, as a part of our Green Week programming, the Office of Sustainability creates an educational exhibit that is displayed on campus to encourage dialogue and promote sustainability.
 Students and members of the UM community are invited to share their ideas for an opportunity to be sponsored to create next year’s exhibit.

 2017 Exhibit – A Littered Landscape